The following post is from Jennifer, a lifelong educator:

 The other is repeated exposure to help you remember which pattern matches which word.

-Learning that “oi” and “oy” both make the same sound is the first step.
-Next, you have to remember that joy uses one spelling pattern and join uses another.
+The first step is learning that “oi” and “oy” both make the same sound.
+Next, you have to remember that joy uses one spelling pattern, and join uses another.
 Children benefit from working with words over time to help them remember which pattern fits which word.

 20 Ways to Make Spelling Homework Fun